Experiments with CodeMirror

 Published on 2026/02/14

-Recently, I’ve been working on more and more complex web applications and one common component that many of these applications would benefit from is a nice text/code editor.
+Recently, I’ve been working on more and more complex web applications and one common component that many of these would benefit from is a nice text/code editor.
+To not overcomplicate my life, for now I’ve always just used simple (and sad) textareas without any advanced features.
+But I think I’ve now reached the point that I want to have better code editing features like syntax highlighting, multiple cursors and more.

 Various text editor options

-Just for the sake of completeness, let’s quickly go through some of the options available for text editors on the web.
+You can skip this section if you want but just for the sake of completeness let’s quickly go through some of the options available for text editors on the web.
 This is not an exhaustive list, but it should give you an idea of the landscape and the trade-offs between different options.

 Just a textarea